prof3ssorSt3v3/mad9011/docs/modules/week14/README.md

 # Week 14 - Putting it all together

 Adobe XD is a powerful, collaborative, easy-to-use prototype platform.
-We have learned to use the common Xd features in the post two weeks.
+We have learned to use the common Xd features in the past two weeks.
 In our final lesson, we will go over some of the advanced features and wrap up the course with a list of What's new in Xd videos.

 ## Advanced Xd Techniques